WHY IS THE NEWS MEDIA SO DESTRUCTIVE AND HOW CAN WE FIX IT?

 Enormous amounts of money and effort are put into a vast industry dedicated to slyly crafting agenda-driven messages to achieve optimal brainwashing and manipulative behavioral effect.

-In other words, the PR masters and are playing you like a fiddle.
+In other words, the PR masters and are playing you like a cheap fiddle.

 It’s not just in the political realm where widespread use of misinformation drives behavior.